 Is it worth it?

 So why don’t many people stencil mirrors?
-Well, it’s easy to look average.
-You can get the same effect with much less effort why using a transfer.
+Well, you can get the same effect with much less effort using a transfer.

-If you liked this post, you might also enjoy reading this one…
+If you liked this post, you might also enjoy reading this IKEA mirror DIY.

 Subscribe for weekly DIYs, tips and the 5 tools under £15 that will make your life easier.